ValCher1961/McDebian_WRT3200ACM/recovery-uboot/readme.txt

 ttyUSB<N> (N = 0,1, ...) and set the access rights of -
 	chmod 666 /dev/ttyUSB<N>

-4. Set the wired LAN-port of your PC to static IP
-(for example, 192.168.1.99).

-5. Connect the Ethernet cable between your computer and any LAN router port.

-6. Run TFPT-Server on the PC.

-7. Execute the command -
+4. Execute the command -
 	sudo ./kwboot -f -t /dev/ttyUSB<N> -b uboot-vXXX-wrt32NN.bin -B 115200 -p and turn on the power router.
 After the power is on the router and before the load starts,